-CICS function shipping lets an application program access a resource owned by, or accessible to, another CICS system.
+Function shipping in CICS allows an application program access a resource owned by, or accessible to, another CICS system.
 Both read and write access are permitted, and facilities for exclusive control and recovery and restart are provided.

 The remote resource can be: